arogersrenee/etch-a-sketch/README.md

 # etch-a-sketch
-Aa browser version of something between a sketchpad and an Etch-A-Sketch.
+A browser version of something between a sketchpad and an Etch-A-Sketch.